-- 8 The research, scholarly and artistic work of university members must be held in the highest - 9 regard and be seen as rigorous and scrupulously honest.
-Research, scholarly and artistic work is - 10 expected to be conducted in an exemplary fashion, be ethically sound, and contribute to the - 11 creation, application and refinement of knowledge.
-Stewardship of resources associated with - 12 research must be transparent and comply with all university and funding agency policies and - 13 regulatory requirements. - 14 Allegations of breaches of this Policy at the University will be dealt with by prompt, effective - 15 procedures that ensure fairness and protect both those whose integrity is brought into - 16 question and those who bring forward allegations of breaches or misconduct.
-The university - 17 will provide an environment that supports the best research and that fosters researchers' - 18 "abilities to act honestly, accountably, openly and fairly in the search for and dissemination of - 19 knowledge"1 including but not limited to providing ongoing educational opportunities in - 20 research integrity.
+- 8 The research, scholarly and artistic work of university members must take place in a supportive - 9 and inclusive environment that embraces manacihitowin (respect one another).
+Research, - scholarly and artistic work is expected to be rigorous and scrupulously honest, be held in the - 11 highest regard, be ethically sound, and contribute to the creation, application and refinement - 12 of knowledge.
+Stewardship of resources associated with research must be transparent and - 13 comply with all university and funding agency policies and regulatory requirements. - 14 Allegations of breaches of this Policy at the University will be dealt with by prompt, effective - 15 procedures that ensure fairness and protect both those whose integrity is brought into - 16 question and those who bring forward allegations of breaches or misconduct.
+The university - will provide an environment that supports the best research and that fosters researchers' - "abilities to act honestly, accountably, openly and fairly in the search for and dissemination of - 19 knowledge" including but not limited to providing ongoing educational opportunities in - 20 research integrity.

-21 3.0 Definitions for the purpose of the Policy and associated
+3.0 Definitions for the purpose of the Policy and associated

-Procedures.
+22 Procedures.

-- "Advocate" means an advocate or advisor selected by a bargaining unit, or a friend, advisor or legal counsel.
-Where the person is a member of a bargaining unit, the Advocate may be selected by the appropriate bargaining unit; where the person is not a member of a bargaining unit, this may be a friend, advisor or legal counsel. - "Agencies" and "Tri-Agency" means Canada's three federal granting Agencies: the Canadian Institutes of Health Research (CIHR), the Natural Sciences and Engineering Research Council (NSERC), and the Social Sciences and Humanities Research Council (SSHRC). - 31 - "Allegation" means a declaration, statement, or assertion communicated in writing to the University or one of the Agencies to the effect that there has been, or continues to be, a breach of one or more University or Agency policies, the validity of which has not been established. - 35
+"Advocate" means an advocate or advisor selected by a bargaining unit, or a friend, advisor or legal counsel.
+Where the person is a member of a bargaining unit, the Advocate may be selected by the appropriate bargaining unit; where the person is not a member of a bargaining unit, this may be a friend, advisor or legal counsel.

+"Agencies" and "Tri-Agency" means Canada's three federal granting Agencies: the Canadian Institutes of Health Research (CIHR), the Natural Sciences and Engineering Research Council (NSERC), and the Social Sciences and Humanities Research Council (SSHRC).

+"Allegation" means a declaration, statement, or assertion communicated in writing to the University or one of the Agencies to the effect that there has been, or continues to be, a breach of one or more University or Agency policies, the validity of which has not been established.

-1 From the CCA (2010).
+&lt;sup>1 From the CCA (2010).
 Honesty, Accountability and Trust: Fostering Research Integrity in Canada.
 Ottawa: Council of Canadian Academies as cited in The Tri-Agency Framework: Responsible Conduct of Research, section 4.2. www.rcr.ethics.gc.ca/eng/policy-politique/framework-cadre/

-- 36 "Appeal Board" means a committee established by the University Council pursuant to section - 61 of The University of Saskatchewan Act, 1995 to hear appeals of decisions made pursuant to this Policy and/or the related Procedures. - 39
+"Appeal Board" means a committee established by the University Council pursuant to section 61 of The University of Saskatchewan Act, 1995 to hear appeals of decisions made pursuant to this Policy and/or the related Procedures.